ptesny/teched2025XP264/exercises/ex0/README.md

 - Each cluster has been configured to the same template with dedicated namespaces for each student.
 - As this is an academic exercise, the complete user/namespace isolation has not been enforced.

-- Last but not least, all students have accees to the Easy Navigation dashboard, namely
+- Last but not least, all students have accees to the Easy Navigation dashboard, namely:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>